Dec 19, 2016 | Local high school students get up-close with real scientists

 One fun experiment that the Bell Gardens students observed involved superhydrophobic surfaces, based on a phenomenon where a surface repels water due to properties at the molecular and near-molecular level.
-Swimsuits made from fabrics with these properties were used in the Beijing Olympics, so that water flowing over the suit could be directed in such a way that helped the swimmer go faster — acting like the skin of a shark.
+Swimsuits made from fabrics with these properties were used in the Beijing Olympics, so that water flowing over the suit could be directed in.

-This event was not only beneficial for the students, but for the volunteers as well.
+The event was not only beneficial for the students, but for volunteers as well.
 Morgan Howe, a CNSI volunteer and a UCLA graduate student studying organic chemistry, said she enjoys teaching people and students about science.